lzhu1992/final-project/README.md

 # final-project

 We combined our file into a header file and cpp file(main).
+Please check the file named algebra.cpp

 So far we have acheived the following functions:
 1. Build multivariable equations that include addition, subtraction, multiplication and division operations.
 And compute the polynomial to the simpest one.